-Kevin Nute is an architectural theorist, educator and author.
-He teaches architectural design and courses in spatial ordering, building types, time in built environments, and Japanese space.
-He began his career at the University of Nottingham, where he won the Shimeld and East Midlands Royal Institute of British Architects President’s design prizes before going on to work in architectural practices in London, Hong Kong and Singapore.
-He earned his doctorate at the Martin Centre for Architectural and Urban Studies at the University of Cambridge, and prior to joining the University of Oregon in 2000 he was a visiting lecturer at Cambridge and an associate professor of architecture at Muroran Institute of Teachnology, a national university in Japan.
+Kevin began his career at the University of Nottingham in England where he won the Shimeld and East Midlands Royal Institute of British Architects President’s design prizes before going on to work in architectural practices in London, Hong Kong and Singapore.
+He earned his doctorate at the Martin Centre for Architectural and Urban Studies at the University of Cambridge, and prior to joining the University of Oregon in 2000 he was a part-time lecturer at Cambridge and an associate professor of architecture at a national university in Japan.

-Nute has been a Fulbright scholar and research associate at the University of California, Berkeley, a Japanese Ministry of Education Scholar, a Japan Foundation Research Fellow, and a Japan Society for the Promotion of Science Research Fellow at the University of Tokyo, as well as a visiting teaching fellow at the University of Tasmania and a visiting research fellow at the University of Queensland.
+Professor Nute has been a Fulbright scholar and research associate at the University of California, Berkeley, a Japanese Ministry of Education Scholar, a Japan Foundation Research Fellow, and a Japan Society for the Promotion of Science Research Fellow, all at the University of Tokyo, as well as a visiting teaching fellow at the University of Tasmania, and a visiting research fellow at the University of Queensland, Australia.